March 27, 2026

 Case studies are most powerful at three specific moments:

 The mistake most agency owners make is having one generic case study and sharing it with everyone.
 Build a library organized by niche and primary problem, then deploy the right one at the right moment.
+A dental practice case study sent to a roofing contractor actively hurts your credibility — it signals you don't understand their world.

 How to Get the Data for Your First Case Studies